WPS Random Drug Testing policy & procedures

 To Wahoo Public Schools’ Parents & Students:

-Based on the findings of the 2012 Nebraska Risk and Protective Factor Student Survey (NRPFSS), Wahoo Public Schools has decided to implement a random drug testing policy, beginning the 2014-2015 school year.
-This policy will be issued for any students wishing to participate in activities representing Wahoo High School.
+Based on the findings of the 2012 Nebraska Risk and Protective Factor Student Survey (NRPFSS), Wahoo Public Schools has implemented a random drug testing policy, which began in the 2014-2015 school year.
+This policy will be utilized for any students wishing to participate in activities representing Wahoo High School.

 The reported levels of substance use, risk, protection, and delinquent behavior in Saunders County have raised concern from school staff members, administration, school board members, and the Wahoo community.
 With these concerns in mind, Wahoo Public Schools want to offer our students the opportunity to participate in a wide variety of competitive extracurricular activities in a safe and productive environment.
 Wahoo Public Schools views participation in extracurricular activities as a privilege, holding the integrity of these competitive activities to the highest level.

 By implementing the following policy, we believe we are taking a positive and proactive step in planning and implementing local prevention initiatives to improve the health and academic performance of our students.

 Brandon Lavaley – Superintendent • Jarred Royal – WHS Principal • Marc Kaminski – Activities Director